Basic settings

 Imperial system

-If this option is active, MTM-1® Analyses can be created on the basis of non-metrical ("imperial") measuring units.
-This results in different times of the MTM-1® values (based on the distance length) with identical codes (See MTM-1 Analysis® for further information and an example).
+If this option is active, analyses can be created on the basis of measuring units that are not metric (imperial).
+This results in different times of the MTM-1® values (based on the distance length) with identical codes (see example under "MTM-1®-Analyse").